interpreters/perlpp/README.md

 Syntax is a bit similar to PHP.
 Perl code has to be included between `<?` and `?>` tags.
-There are two special modes:
+There are two special modes

 	<?=		echo mode, prints a Perl expression
 	<?:		command mode, executed by PerlPP itself